-- > The date the Plans are terminated; - > The last day for which the necessary contributions are made; - Midnight of the day in which your employment ends (last day of notice period), or you otherwise cease to be eligible for coverage; - > The day you die; - > To the extent applicable, the date benefits paid on your behalf equal the lifetime maximum benefit under the Plans for such category of benefits, if applicable; or - > Upon a finding of fraud or intentional misrepresentation related to a claim for eligibility or benefits under the Citigroup Health Benefit Plan; in such an event, coverage may be terminated retroactively.
+- > The date the Plans are terminated; - The last day for which the necessary contributions are made;

+- > 11:59 P.M. of the day in which your employment ends (last day of notice period), or you otherwise cease to be eligible for coverage, unless you have attained age 65.
+If you attained age 65, your coverage will end at 11:59 P.M. of the last day of the month in which your employment is terminated, or you otherwise cease to be eligible for coverage; - > The day you die; - > To the extent applicable, the date benefits paid on your behalf equal the lifetime maximum benefit under the Plans for such category of benefits, if applicable; or - > Upon a finding of fraud or intentional misrepresentation related to a claim for eligibility or benefits under the Citigroup Health Benefit Plan; in such an event, coverage may be terminated retroactively.